JimHagan/otel-workshop/lab_3-Building-Spans.md

 ## Moving forward in the workshop
 Once you have identified the benefit(s) of including spans, be sure to document your process.
-When that is done, you are ready to move onto the next excercise in this workshop [Part 4: Adding Span Attributes](Part_4-Span-Attributes.md)
+When that is done, you are ready to move onto the next lab in this workshop [Lab 4: Adding Span Attributes](lab_4-Span-Attributes.md)